Last updated September 9th, 2023.

 This reason might be controversial.
 We should clarify that Muslim countries aren’t necessarily bad to invest in.

-For example, Indonesia, Malaysia, the UAE, and plenty of other Muslim majority nations are doing fine economically.
+For example, Indonesia, Malaysia, the UAE, and many other Muslim-majority nations are doing fine economically.

-Brunei is taking things to a whole different level though.
-They’re less like “Malaysia” and more like “Saudi Arabia” with regards to the legal direction they’re going.
+Brunei is taking things to a whole different level, though.
+They’re less like “Malaysia” and more “Saudi Arabia” with regard to the legal direction they’re going.

 Hassanal Bolkiah, Sultan of Brunei and among the world’s richest men, is overseeing Brunei’s transition toward a system of Sharia law.